singh-man/books/crackingTheCoding/17_hard.md

 There are actually a number of other calculations you can perform.
 In fact, almost any other calculation (other than "linear" calculations) will give us values for x and y.

 For this part, let's use a different calculation.
 Instead of using the product of 1  * 2  * . . .   * n, we can use the sum of the squares: 1²   +  2²   +   . . .  +  n².
-This will make the Biginteger usage a little less critical, as the code will at least run on small values of n.
+This will make the BigInteger usage a little less critical, as the code will at least run on small values of n.
 We can discuss with our interviewer whether or not this is important.

 	X   + y  = s -> y =  s  -  X